How to Choose Fat Skis | How to Choose Length and Center Width? What Models are Recommended for Beginners?

 Waist width between 110mm and 120mm

-Q. I have a pair of standard fat skis with a waist width of around 100mm.
-If I want to enjoy powder more aggressively, how many millimeters wider should I get to see a difference in the feel and performance of the ski?
+Q. I own one pair of standard fat skis with a waist width of around 100mm.
+If I want to enjoy powder skiing more aggressively, what width of skis should I buy to notice a difference in skiing feel and performance?

 A. If you have a 100mm ski, which many people consider suitable for all conditions, I personally recommend fat skis around 115mm.
 This width is perfect for deep powder, and I think it's a standard width that all manufacturers are focusing on